Internal Efficiency Is Not a Strategy: AI Demands a Member Response

 Under AI pressure, these expectations intensify.

-Professional associations will need to update CPD and accreditation to reflect changing task profiles.
+As a result of all of this change, professional associations will need to update CPD and accreditation to reflect changing task profiles.
 Not generic “AI literacy”, but role-specific capability.
 Many associations are already doing a great job of this.
+We receive emails every day about new training courses being offered by associations.
 Our own association, The Research Society, has a strong offering of practical, profession specific training sessions in how to use AI to improve the efficiency and quality of research.
+We are learning a lot from our attendance at these sessions!

 Industry associations face similar challenges.
 Smaller firms and sole operators lack the training budgets of large corporates.
 If AI capability becomes a competitive differentiator, parts of the membership base risk being left behind.